Hands That Hold:

 As we approach the end of the year, we invite you to pause — to breathe, reflect, and honor all that this year has held.

-Hands That Hold is a communal creative workshop designed for BIPOC caregivers, healthcare workers, mental health clinicians, and end-of-life care practitioners who have spent the year holding others.
-This gathering is a gentle space for you to be held.
+Hands That Hold is a creative gathering designed for BIPOC healthcare workers, mental health clinicians, professional caregivers, and end-of-life care practitioners who have spent the year holding others.
+Hosted by Introspective Spaces and BACII, this gathering is a gentle space for you to be held.

 Through guided art-making and storytelling, we will process grief, release what can no longer be carried, and make space for what’s next.
-Together, we’ll weave creativity and community care as acts of restoration and remembrance.
+As we create and share a meal in community, we’ll weave creativity and collective care as acts of restoration and remembrance.

 Come as you are — no art experience needed.
 Just an open heart, ready to rest, reset, and reconnect.